mbaronetti/Triangles/README.md

 ### `npm install`

-Will install all required dependecies to run the application
+Will install all required dependencies to run the application

 ### `npm start`